atef1995/sayarat/.github/instructions/js insturctions.instructions.md

 - apply modular architecture to the files you are working on.

+- Create files in the appropriate directories based on their functionality.

 - use dry principles to create reusable code.

 - use error boundaries to handle errors gracefully.